 Can You Apply Scent to All Types of Lures?

 The answer to this one is yes!
 Scent is more easily absorbed and lasts longer on soft baits, but you can apply scent to all types of lures including spinnerbaits, spinners, blades, spoons, jerkbaits, chatterbaits, topwater lures, and jigs.
-The scent is really important when you are ice fishing to draw the fish to your chosen location.

 See also: Best Ways to Rig Plastics for Bass